XuewenWangUGA/TRcaller/README.md

-The scripts and setting files for TRcaller paper
+# Scripts for the paper

-## The fastest and most accurate tandem repeat genotyping tool by far for both short and long Next Generation Sequencing reads from Illumina, PacBio and Nanopore.
+The scripts and setting files for TRcaller paper are in the folder: TRcaller_paper_files, scripts

 TRcaller will generated the identical results for 20 core CODIS STRs independent of which forensic sequencing kits are used.